oatlog/oatlog/doc/planning_report/main.typ

-A general workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fix point or some other criteria is met.
+A general workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fixpoint or until some other criterion is met.
 Rewrite rules pattern match on the existing e-graph and perform actions such as inserting new e-nodes and equating existing e-nodes (and hence their e-classes).
 When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, a workflow called equality saturation (EqSat) @equalitysaturation, there is then a final extraction phase where some procedure selects from the e-graph globally optimized expressions equivalent to the initial ones.

-Even though it is reduced through efficient deduplication, e-graphs still suffer from the resulting combinatorial explosion from trying to find every equivalent representation of the initial expression.
-This is a major problem in practice and currently severely limits what applications they are suitable for.
-While we have chosen optimizing compilers as illustration of their usefulness, e-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain.
+E-graphs suffer from the
+combinatorial explosion resulting from trying to find every equivalent representation of the initial expression, despite it being reduced through their efficient deduplication.
+This is a major problem in practice and currently severely limits what applications e-graphs are suitable for.
+While we have chosen optimizing compilers to illustrate their usefulness, e-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain.
-E-graphs have been used for for example synthesis of low-error floating point expressions @herbie and optimization of linear algebra expressions @spores, but are absent from general-purpose compilers.
-In fact, the compiler backend Cranelift @cranelift is the only production compiler for general-purpose code we know of that has incorporated e-graphs, but it has done so in the weaker form of acyclic e-graphs due to performance problems of full e-graphs.
+E-graphs have been used for synthesis of low-error floating point expressions @herbie, optimization of linear algebra expressions @spores, and more, but are absent from general-purpose compilers.
+The compiler backend Cranelift @cranelift is the only production compiler for general-purpose code we know of that has incorporated e-graphs, but it has done so in the weaker form of acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.

 Our thesis aims to contribute to faster e-graphs for EqSat, which would speed up many applications and bring EqSat for general-purpose compilers closer to being feasible.